streamlit/component-template/CONTRIBUTING.md

 Welcome to Streamlit component template!
 We appreciate your interest in contributing to our project.

-## Setting up pyenv and Intellij Idea
+## Setting up pyenv and Intellij IDEA

 ### 1. Install pyenv